 Everyone has heard about mutual funds as a way to get into the market with lower risk.
 Here, we will go over a similar type of fund, called an ETF, or exchange-traded funds.
 ETF’s are another excellent low-risk investment opportunity with many similarities to mutual funds, but also distinct differences that make it unique.

-In this article will go over the following:
+This article will go over the following:

 - The definition of an ETF